-Best places to visit in Kolkata – Calcutta (Calcutta) is a city located in the state of West Bengal, on the eastern border of India.
-It is a huge city that is teeming with endless streams of traffic horns, businesses, restaurants and street food and a share of attractions.
-I had an incredible 2 week visit to Calcutta and was able to explore the city and visit some interesting places.
-Known as the “City of Joy”, here are some of the best things to do in Calcutta!
+Best places to visit in Kolkata – Kolkata (Calcutta) is a city located in the state of West Bengal, on the eastern border of India.
+It is a huge city that is teeming with endless streams of traffic horns, businesses, restaurants and street food, and a share of attractions.
+Visit Calcutta and to explore the city and visit some interesting places.
+Known as the “City of Joy“, here are some of the best things to do in Calcutta!

 Best places to visit in Kolkata – Madre Teresa House

-Mother Teresa, a Albanian Roman Catholic missionary, did a lot of work in India, especially in the heart of Calcutta.
-His former home and charity in Calcutta is now known as the Mother House, and within the modest mission is the tomb of Mother Teresa.
-After having respected, you can walk through a small museum that exhibits some of his personal effects and proceed to climb a flight of stairs to see in the room where Mother Teresa sat at her desk and wrote letters, prayed and lived.
+Mother Teresa, an Albanian Roman Catholic missionary, did a lot of work in India, especially in the heart of Calcutta.
+His former home and charity in Calcutta are now known as the Mother House, and within the modest mission is the tomb of Mother Teresa.
+After having respected, you can walk through a small museum that exhibits some of his personal effects and proceed to climb a flight of stairs to see in the room where Mother Teresa wrote letters, lived and prayed.

 Best places to visit in Kolkata – Temple of Kalighatkali